 The temperatures in Europe are pleasant between end of April and end of June and then again from end of August to the beginning of October.
-July and most of August can be pretty hot in Italy.
+July and most of August can be pretty hot in Italy and Spain.
+For our river cruises Europe we suggest you travel any time between April and October.
 If you want to experience snow during your Europe holiday then your best chances are from mid December to early March in the European Alps.

 The European summer holidays are mostly in July and August.
 If possible do not travel during those 2 months as everything – roads, trains, hotels, historic sights and beaches are terribly crowded.